nodesign/weioDoc/examples.md

 </div>
 ```

 The second one send event **"msgFromJStoPy"** with message **0**.
-You cant set background color, text and function to call when you click with this command :
+You cant set background color, text and function to call when you click with this command:

 ``` html
 <div style="background-color:black"